influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withTemplate(template)
 ```

-Template is the name of referred template in the resource.
+"Template is the name of referred template in the resource."